Is credit-related insurance necessary?

 Remedies for consumers who have wrongly taken out credit-related insurance

-A credit provider who wrongly requires a consumer to take out credit-related insurance, or leads them to believe they must do so, commits an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious)..
+A credit provider who wrongly requires a consumer to take out credit-related insurance, or leads them to believe they must do so, commits an offence.
 A credit provider can be required to refund the consumer the whole of the insurance premium (price of the insurance) (s 143(1), (4) NCC).

 The same applies to credit providers that require a consumer to take out insurance with a particular insurer or unreasonably require that they take out insurance on certain terms (s 143(2), (4) NCC).